dsk13-stack/execenv/README.en.md

 ## Motivation

-`execenv` is designed primarily for container images where configuration must be injected at runtime rather than build time.
+`execenv` is primarily designed for container images where configuration needs to be provided at runtime rather than at build time.

-A common case is a frontend or static distroless application image that is reused across multiple environments, such as development, staging, and production.
-Instead of rebuilding the image for each environment, you can keep a template in the image and render the final configuration when the container starts.
+A typical example is a frontend or static application based on distroless.
+The same image can be used across multiple environments: development, staging, and production.
+Instead of rebuilding the image for each environment, you can store a configuration template inside the image and render the final file when the container starts.

+The utility addresses the problem of minimal container images that do not include a shell or standard Unix utilities.
+In such containers, you cannot use a conventional pipeline like `envsubst < config.template > config.yaml && exec nginx -g "daemon off;"`.

+At the same time, `execenv` has a very small footprint — less than 1 MB.

 ## Features